Smithfield, New South Wales: Early settlement

 White settlement began in the area in the early 19th century.
 The first significant settlement in the Fairfield area was at Smithfield due to its good soil on the Prospect Creek banks, a reliable water supply, and proximate access to Parramatta and Prospect.
 In June 1791 convicts John Williams and John Brown were granted 50 and 60 acres of land between Prospect Hill and present-day Hassall Street in Smithfield, and only six settlers remained there.
 Their grants can be considered as the first land grants to appear in the Fairfield local government area and ‘the first white settlers of the future Fairfield City district’, according to historian Vance George.
 In 1803, homeless children were becoming a problem after convicts turned their children out into the streets.
 As a consequence, Governor Philip Gidley King, put aside a large area of 12300 acre for a Male Orphan School.
 By 1836, some of this land was offered for sale by the colonial government of the time.
 Timber-cutting provided the income of the early settlers.

 Some of the best farming land was in the district to the west and southwest of the Smithfield area.
 Smithfield comprised the original grant of 2118 acre given to James Chisholm, and the area was initially called 'Chisholm's Bush'.
 John Ryan Brenan (1798–1868), an attorney who was appointed Police Magistrate in 1836, bought 1650 acre here.
 After subdividing the estate, Brennan initially titled his land 'Donnybrook' (after the Irish market town of the same name).
 Early settlers, many being Irish Catholics, were attracted to Smithfield by its good soil, dependable water supply and easy access to the Colony's established towns.
 Brennan Street is where the cattle sale yards were originally located.
 Sale yards opened in 1841, but the project to establish a village around the yards failed.
-English farmers mostly settled on lands along the Sherwood side of the Prospect Creek and a small colony of Italians assembled together just north of the village, and for many years the whole region was renowned for its beautiful vineyards.
+English farmers mostly settled on lands along the Sherwood (Note: The Municipal District of Prospect and Sherwood was the former name of the local government area from 1872 to 1927.
+The area is now part of the Cumberland City Council local government area.) side of the Prospect Creek and a small colony of Italians assembled together just north of the village, and for many years the whole region was renowned for its beautiful vineyards.